coveo/source.coveo.com/_posts/2015-04-19-creating-js-ui-component-typescript.md

 Let's take a small breath, look out the window, and then focus on what we just wrote.
 For now, it doesn't do a single thing, but the frame is there.
 We start by referencing the Coveo Js Search definition file, which will allow us to compile the whole thing.
 Then, we create our own class that extends *Coveo.Ui.Component*, which is the base class for any JS UI component.
 We then need an **ID**.
 This will get interpreted as **CoveoToggleResultList** in the markup, allowing anyone to drop this element in their page.

-The constructor takes 3 parameters : the actual HTML element, any options that could be set on the component (we will come back to this further) and the current bindings (such as which search interface are we in).
+The constructor takes 3 parameters : the actual HTML element, any options that could be set on the component (we will come back to this further) and the current bindings (such as which search interface we are in).
 Don't forget to call the basic constructor!

 Finally, we use the framework to register the component.
 This line is really important, as it will indicate the JSUI to consider your block of code as an authentic component.
 From now on, you could compile your TypeScript code and integrate it in your page, right after CoveoJsSearch.min.js.

-*I would refer you to Will's [excellent blog post](http://source.coveo.com/2014/11/04/optimizing-web-app-build-process/) on how to create a successful build process, that's another story.*
+*Be sure to check out Will's [excellent blog post](http://source.coveo.com/2014/11/04/optimizing-web-app-build-process/) on how to create a successful build process.*

 ## Adding some functionality